Home / Guides / Gearboxes/ Bevel Gearboxes: Design Types and Selection Criteria

 1. Speed and Torque

-High speeds and high torques favor spiral bevel gears.
+High speeds and high torques favour spiral bevel gears.
 For low-speed, low-torque applications, straight-cut bevel gears are often the more economical choice.
+As the guide on calculating gearbox efficiency to ISO shows, the design type directly affects the net power that can be transmitted.

 2. Noise Requirements